Vale Jim Dunstan

 In 2001 he became Executive Partner of the Finance and Tax Group following the merger of Allen Allen & Hemsley and Arthur Robinson & Hedderwicks.
 Then in 2006 he returned to Hong Kong to become Executive Partner for the Asian practice, responsible for instituting a number of strategic steps, building on relationships he had patiently developed over the years.

-Jim retired from the firm in 2010, and is survived by his wife, Jane and his daughter, Kate.
+Jim retired from the firm in 2010, and is survived by his wife, Jane and his two children.